TheOdinProject/curriculum/javascript/path.md

 2. PROJECT: Node.js
     /project_node.md
     Fire up a Node server and play around with it, because that's how we learn.
-3. Javascript Templating (Optional)
+3. Using Templates (Optional)
     /templating.md
-    Templating brings the magic of layouts to the client side.
+    Templating brings the magical re-usability of layouts to the client side.
-4. Javascript MV* Frameworks Like Angular.js (Optional) /js_frameworks.md
+4. Javascript MV* Frameworks Like Angular.js and Backbone.js (Optional)
+    /js_frameworks.md
     The new crop of Javascript frameworks will help organize your tangled mess of AJAX calls, templates, and jQuery updates and will turbocharge your ability to produce excellent front ends.
-5. PROJECT: Backbone.js or Angular.js
+5. PROJECT: Building Single Page Websites with Angular.js and Backbone.js /project_js_frameworks.md
-    /project_js_frameworks.md
     Take a framework of your choice for a test drive with these established tutorials.
 6. Workflow Tools, Tech Stacks and Dependency Management (Optional)